 - Create a daily routine: following a set pattern will give your life stability, fill your time so that you are not tempted to use drugs or alcohol from boredom, and waking and going to bed at the -same time every day will ensure that you get enough sleep.

-If you or a parent you know struggles with addiction, we can help you work toward recovery.
-Call us at 877-412-5541.
+If you or a parent you know struggles with addiction or stress in addiction recovery, we can help you work toward recovery.